-In this guide we've put together our top 10 quick tips to improve your car's efficiency and cut your fuel costs.
+In this guide we've put together our top tips to improve your car's efficiency and cut your fuel costs.

-Filling up when you get your supermarket shop will cut your fuel costs.
-We calculated the average price* of a litre of petrol at supermarkets typically costs a few pence less than at other fuel forecourts.
-Supermarkets came out cheaper:
+Filling up when you get your supermarket shop will cut your fuel costs - a litre of petrol at supermarkets typically costs a few pence less than at other fuel forecourts.

 Petrol is also generally cheaper in towns and cities than in rural locations.
-But supermarkets, even those in the countryside, are still cheaper than oil-company-owned petrol stations in cities.
+But supermarkets - even those in the countryside - are often still cheaper than oil-company-owned petrol stations in cities.

-While there's no harm in using super unleaded, there's usually no benefit either – unless you drive a high-performance or imported car that specifically requires a higher octane rating than standard unleaded.
+While there's no harm in using premium or 'super' unleaded, there's usually no benefit either – unless you drive a high-performance or imported car that specifically requires a higher octane rating than standard unleaded.

 So for most drivers, given that super unleaded typically costs 10 to 15p more per litre than normal unleaded, avoiding the premium pumps is definitely going to save you money.

-All of our contain independent fuel economy data for each engine we lab test.
-To help you choose a car that's economical, we show the engines' fuel economy.
+All our contain independent fuel economy data for each engine we lab test.
+To help you choose a car that's economical, we show the each engine's fuel economy.
 Using that month's fuel price, we show you what it will cost you to fill up a tank and how much it will cost you over a month and an entire year.